This is the typical reaction when I talk to old friends about the new book:

 Immigration, I say.

-WOW, SHE IS FINALLY GETTING POLITICAL, she says (rather, she shouts.)
+SHE IS FINALLY GETTING POLITICAL, they say (rather, they shout.)

 Variations of this are happening so often, but so often, that I am led to believe I should have grown out of poetic abstraction sooner.
 Thanks, Trump!
 We are growing stronger, more cohesive, more compassionate, more aware, and much more courageous, in a relatively short period of time.
 Cheers.
 Here is to Gratitude, for All The Negativity that is coming out of the closet: twice after the election (but not once before), people who act as if life owed them some sort of prestige threatened to use my immigration status as leverage in favor of their – their honor, I guess?
 Their starved sense of superiority?
 I can only guess.
 Walt Whitman comes to mind: